163 Ice Breaker Questions [Funny, Work & Deep]

 Figure 7: Good deep prompts climb gradually.
 They don’t jump from name tags to life history.

-Depth is not the same as intensity.
-The best deep prompts let someone answer with a light story or a serious one.
-That choice matters.
+Depth and intensity are different things.
+The strongest deep prompts let someone reply with a light story or a heavy one, whichever they’re ready for.
+That choice is the entire point.

 107. What is a belief you changed your mind about in a low-stakes way?